 |

-I start a Java GUI application (e.g Websphere Application Server
+AIX host, I start a Java GUI application (e.g Websphere

 NOTE: